Terraplana: Artistry

 Terraplana has been categorized as shoegaze, post-rock, alternative rock, indie rock, post-hardcore, and slowcore, incorporating layered textures, ambient elements, and a balance between delicate vocal harmonies and distorted guitars.
 Terraplana has been recognized as part of a wave of shoegaze bands contributing to the genre's revival within Brazil's underground music scene.

 Exílio is rooted in shoegaze and post-rock and blends ambient textures with distorted guitars and ethereal vocals, which are treated as an additional instrumental layer rather than a narrative focal point.
 Thematically, the EP explores solitude and introspection, with the title referring to an internal form of exile that can only be resolved individually.
 The band's first full-length album, Olhar Pra Trás (2023), maintained this stylistic approach while refining its production and thematic cohesion.
 It features soft vocals juxtaposed with heavy, noisy instrumentation, continuing their exploration of shoegaze and post-rock aesthetics.
 With their second album, Natural (2025), Terraplana expanded their stylistic range, embracing a lighter, more open sound that moved beyond conventional shoegaze boundaries.
 The album blends lo-fi textures with polished clarity and incorporates elements from 1990s and 2000s subgenres, including indie rock, grunge, and harmonic structures reminiscent of Deftones.

 The band cites a broad range of influences.
 While acknowledging the foundational impact of shoegaze pioneers such as Slowdive and My Bloody Valentine, Terraplana also draws inspiration from artists across genres, including Unwound, Slint, Duster, Pinback, Bark Psychosis, Steve Reich, and Milton Nascimento.
 Brazilian acts such as Gorduratrans, Máquinas, and Boogarins are also noted as significant references, particularly for their sonic approach and career trajectories.
-Members frequently cite cinema as an influence as well, referencing films such as Melancholia, Mr. Nobody, and Drive as inspirational to their creative process.
+Members have cited cinema as an influence, referencing films such as Melancholia, Mr. Nobody, and Drive as inspirational to their creative process.
 Their approach to songwriting is organic; songs often emerge simultaneously in a manner reflective of the band's emotional state.

 The band predominantly performs in Portuguese.
 Members have expressed that singing in their native language allows for greater emotional and poetic expression, which they view as central to their artistic identity.
 Heuczuk has noted that Portuguese, while more challenging in terms of songwriting, lends itself to a poetic sensibility that suits the band's themes.
 Nevertheless, they remain open to using English when appropriate, as demonstrated by their bilingual track "Hear A Whisper" featuring Winter and earlier English-language songs on Exílio.